 Each player has their own discard pile.
 Cards taken out of play go to the discard pile, unless a card is played that says otherwise.
-Typically when a Pokémon is Knocked Out, it and any attached cards (such as Energy cards) are sent to its owner's discard pile.
+Typically when a Pokémon is Knocked Out, it and any cards attached to it (such as Energy cards) are sent to its owner's discard pile.